Mindfulness for Depressive Thoughts: A Practical Beginner Guide

 Mind wandering is expected.
 In mindfulness, noticing the wandering is part of the practice, not proof that you failed.
 Sleepiness can also show up, especially if you practice lying down or during a low-energy part of the day.

 Sometimes painful thoughts feel louder at first.
 You may notice the sentence, “I’m doing this wrong,” almost immediately.
 Treat that as another thought, not a verdict.
-Shorter external-anchor practices can help: listen to ambient room hum between prompts, look at a steady object, or feel your feet on the floor.
+One pattern we notice is that people do better when the anchor feels concrete and nearby: the edge of a parking ticket stub between your fingers, the reflection in a truck cab mirror, or the quiet rise and fall of sound around you.

 Rough days count.